 Many Irish Pubs hire native English speakers over Germans.
 If you enjoy working in the hospitality business then this could be a good option for you.
 A plus to doing this is that you will pick up German along the way, both out of necessity and everyday interaction with locals.

-Large US Companies Oftentimes Have Facilities Overseas
+Large US Companies With Facilities Overseas

-In addition to German companies hiring those speaking English, American companies have facilities overseas and might be hiring for positions.
+In addition to German companies hiring those speaking English, American companies have an overseas presence and might be hiring for positions.
 In most cases these are larger companies that do business Internationally.
 This ranges from food and restaurant companies such as Starbucks and Hard Rock Café, to technological companies such as HP.
 There are countless others that might be hiring in an area that interests you!

 Hopefully this helps to show you that it's possible to live abroad and be successful.
 Once you're here you never know what possibilities will present themselves and either way you will definitely have a great adventure to talk about!